-McCahon House is an artist residency and The former dwelling of the McCahon family and the adjacent land were strategically purchased by the Waitākere City Council between 1996 and 1999.
+McCahon House is an artist residency and rehearsal rooms in Clyde museum in French Bay.
+The former dwelling of the McCahon family and the adjacent land were strategically purchased by the Waitākere City Council between 1996 and 1999.
 They were later gifted to the McCahon House Trust.
 In 2006 the Waitākere City Council sought to repeat their success by buying Maurice Shadbolt's house.
 Unfortunately the property was not transferred before the formation of the super city in 2010.